villysiu/yumtea_sb_frontend/README.md

 # YumTea #
-This is the frontend for a tea e-commerce website developed with React.js.
+This is the frontend for a tea e-commerce website developed with React.js, backend in Springboot and MySQL.
+It is secured bt Spring Security and JWT.

 ## Technology and Packages
 - React